The Water Sanctuary

 There are echoes too of James Turrell and his ongoing Roden Crater project in Arizona.
 Turrell’s work manipulates perception, sky and celestial alignment to create meditative encounters between humanity and the cosmos.
 Saraceno similarly connects earthly materials with spiritual and astronomical symbolism rooted in Indigenous Andean cosmology.

-Yet unlike many earlier Land Artists, Saraceno’s practice is explicitly collaborative and politically engaged.
+Yet unlike many earlier environmental land artists, Saraceno’s practice is explicitly collaborative and politically engaged.
 Earlier monumental earthworks were often criticised for imposing artistic visions onto remote landscapes with little reference to local communities.
 El Santuario del Agua instead attempts to amplify Indigenous voices resisting industrial extraction and water depletion.

 In this sense, the installation becomes more than sculpture.
 It functions as a warning monument for the Anthropocene — an era in which humanity’s technological ambitions increasingly reshape the planet itself.
 The shimmering beauty of the salt flats conceals a struggle over resources, ecology and survival.
 Saraceno’s work asks uncomfortable but necessary questions: can the transition to renewable energy truly be considered “green” if it destroys fragile ecosystems elsewhere?
 And who ultimately bears the environmental cost of modern convenience?